 When you want to serve butternut squash for a special dinner, this four-ingredient Slow Cooker Buttery Butternut Squash for a Crowd is as easy as it is delicious.
+And this tasty recipe is meatless, low-glycemic and gluten-free; Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 When most food bloggers start getting excited about pumpkin season, I'm eyeing the butternut squash in the store and eagerly looking forward to Roasted Butternut Squash, and I'm such a butternut squash fan that I even have a Meatless Monday post featuring My Top Ten Vegetarian Butternut Squash Recipes.